 Unemployment assistance for employees

-Individuals who have lost their job as a result of COVID-19 can visit the Illinois Department of Employment Security (IDES) for FAQs about eligibility for unemployment insurance
+Individuals who have lost their job as a result of COVID-19 can visit the Illinois Department of Employment Security (IDES) website to apply for unemployment.

 10 things to know before applying for unemployment insurance in Illinois, including a link to file your claim.